 obligation free trial

-Learning ballet can help.
-If you have a two to seven-year-old who loves to twirl and leap, Tiny Toes Ballet might be the right fit for your child.
-Why not come along for a trial lesson.
+If you have a two to seven-year-old who loves to twirl and leap, our dance school’s ballet & dance classes might be the right fit for your child.
+Why not come along and trial our kids ballet & dance classes.

 Call us on (02) 9620 9620 for an obligation-free trial class.

-We have classes located at Baulkham Hills, Beaumont Hills, Beecroft, Castle Hill, Chatswood, Cherrybrook, Concord, Crows Nest, Five Dock, Hornsby, Kellyville, Kings Langley, Rouse Hill, The Ponds and Winston Hills.
+We have ballet & dance classes located at Baulkham Hills, Beaumont Hills, Castle Hill, Chatswood, Cherrybrook, Concord, Crows Nest, Five Dock, Kellyville, Rouse Hill, The Ponds, Wentworth Point and Winston Hills.

 can’t find what you’re looking for?

 Click on Our Timetable or Our Prices for more information on our kids ballet & dance classes.